tejanarra/Task-Manager/Backend/README.md

 npm install

-	•	Run tests (if a test suite is configured):
+	•	Run tests (if configured):

 npm test

 License

 This project is licensed under the MIT License.
-You are free to use, modify, and distribute this software under the terms of the license.
+Feel free to modify and distribute under these terms.

 Thank you for using the Task Manager Application!
-For inquiries or feature requests, please open an issue or submit a pull request.
-Contributions are welcome.
+Please open an issue or submit a pull request for questions or contributions.